zowe/docs-site/docs/getting-started/overview.md

 Core Zowe also provides out of the box services for working with MVS Data Sets, JES, as well as working with z/OSMF REST APIs.

+** Note: **
+The MVS datasets and JES services are deprecated and will not be available in Zowe V3.

 The API Mediation Layer offers enterprise, cloud-like features such as high-availability, scalability, dynamic API discovery, consistent security, a single sign-on experience, and API documentation.

 <details>